+ + +

 If you would like to comment on anything in these posts, I would be delighted to hear from you.
 Please also visit my author’s website at www.reynafavis.com.

 If you would like to subscribe to this blog, click on the three bars at the upper right.
-The next full post will be available on March 31st.
+The next full post will be available on or before October 31st.

 Kerry Egan, author of On Living, is a Harvard Divinity School-educated hospice chaplain.
 When one of her patients asked if she could tell the patient’s story, so that others could learn from her life, Egan carefully considered the consequences of taking on such a project.
 For hospice patients, this was the final gift that these people could leave behind as they departed this life, so the responsibility of getting their stories right weighed heavily.
 Continue reading “The Introvert “On Living””